OwenCochell/cursepy/docs/source/simp/collection.rst

 ================================

 As per the name, HC is a collection of handlers.
+These handlers are associated with certain events.
+When an event is 'fired', then the handler associated with the event is called.
 We derive all functionality from said handlers, meaning that HC is only as useful as the handlers that are currently loaded!